 Complete Health Insurance Waiver or sign up for Health Insurance

-The College of William and Mary requires all full-time students (undergraduate and graduate) to be covered by adequate health insurance coverage throughout the school year.
-The College has contracted with a vendor that provides the college with a student sickness and injury insurance plan that can provide affordable health care coverage.
-Unless the student has existing health care coverage and submits a waiver request, that is subsequently approved, the student will automatically be enrolled in this college-sponsored plan.
+William & Mary requires all full-time students (undergraduate and graduate) to be covered by adequate health insurance coverage throughout the school year.
+William & Mary has contracted with a vendor that provides a student sickness and injury insurance plan that can provide affordable health care coverage.
+Unless the student has existing health care coverage and submits a waiver request, that is subsequently approved, the student will automatically be enrolled in this W&M-sponsored plan.

 If you feel you have adequate health insurance and do not wish to be enrolled in the college insurance plan, you must complete the waiver request that can be found on the Insurance page of the Student Health Center website.